Sidney Aronovitz

-Sidney Myer Aronovitz (June 20, 1920 – January 8, 1997) was an American lawyer and United States district judge of the United States District Court for the Southern District of Florida.
+Sidney Myer Aronovitz (June 20, 1920 – January 8, 1997) was an American lawyer who served as a United States district judge of the United States District Court for the Southern District of Florida.

 Education and career

-Born on June 20, 1920 in Key West, Florida, Aronovitz was the son of a local textile merchant and a third-generation Key West native.
+Born on June 20, 1920, in Key West, Florida, Aronovitz was the son of a local textile merchant and a third-generation Key West native.
 He graduated from Key West High School in 1937, valedictorian and president of his class.
 He received his Bachelor of Arts degree from the University of Florida in 1942 and his Juris Doctor from the Fredric G. Levin College of Law at the University of Florida in 1943.
-Aronovitz served in the United States Army as a Captain from 1943 to 1946, winning the Bronze Star.
+Aronovitz served in the United States Army as a captain from 1943 to 1946, winning the Bronze Star.
 He was in private practice in Miami, Florida from 1946 to 1976, serving as a Miami city commissioner from 1962 to 1966 and as vice-mayor in 1965.

 Federal judicial service

 President Gerald Ford nominated Aronovitz to the United States District Court for the Southern District of Florida on August 4, 1976, to the seat vacated by Judge William O. Mehrtens.
 He was confirmed by the United States Senate on September 17, 1976, he received his commission four days later.
-Aronovitz assumed senior status on October 31, 1988 and remained on the court until his death in Miami on January 8, 1997.
+Aronovitz assumed senior status on October 31, 1988, and remained on the court until his death in Miami on January 8, 1997.